unsym/toolwrap/README.md

 2. **Resolve Python Version:**
    - If a group subfolder has `python_version.txt`, parse that file’s contents as the Python version.
+   - The specified version must be installed and discoverable on the system (e.g., `python3.9` must be callable).
    - Otherwise, use the version specified by `--python-version`.
-   - If `--python-version` is also not set, fall back to the interpreter running `bootstrap_envs.py`.
+   - If `--python-version` is not set, fall back to the interpreter running `bootstrap_envs.py`.

 3. **Create/Reuse Virtual Environment:**
    - Create or reuse the environment in `<venv-root>/<group>/`.